fudailzafar/Amazon-Clone/README.md

 - **Responsive Product Grid**: Products are displayed in a grid format that adjusts to screen sizes.
 - **Product Cards**: Each product has an image, title, price, and buttons for "Add to Cart" and "Buy Now."
 - **Header Navigation**: A mock navigation bar similar to Amazon India's, including categories and a search bar.
-- **Mobile-Friendly Design**: Optimized for viewing on different devices, with a flexible layout.